ahmohbati/SecOn/MySQLUpdates.md

-#### Use Soup ####
+#### Use `soup` ####

-It's no longer necessary to perform the steps listed here as long as you use "soup" to perform updates.
+It's no longer necessary to perform the steps listed here as long as you use `soup` to perform updates.
 For more information, please see the [Updating](Upgrade) page.

 #### Introduction ####

-Updating the Ubuntu MySQL packages can be problematic due to autossh port forwarding and a bug in our current version of ELSA.
+Updating the Ubuntu MySQL packages can be problematic due to `autossh` port forwarding and a bug in our current version of ELSA.
 Here's the recommended procedure to ensure a smooth update.

 #### Procedure ####